 “I thought I knew more about it before I started now I realize how little I know!”

-Available Education Packages: One-Hour Workshop The one-hour workshop is designed to provide foundational FASD knowledge to help better understand individuals who may have been prenatally exposed to alcohol.
+Available Education Packages: One-Hour Workshop* The one-hour workshop is designed to provide introductory level foundational FASD knowledge to help better understand individuals who may have been prenatally exposed to alcohol.

-Workshops for Ottawa agencies supporting adults with FASD are offered at a nominal fee to cover costs.
+Workshops for outside of Ottawa, Prescott Russell and Stormont, Dundas & Glengarry, or for agencies supporting adults with FASD, are offered at a nominal fee to cover costs.

 “The information gave me more tools to respond in a more efficient way, a more helpful way, gave me some more creative ideas to create learning opportunities.”